Urogynecology Specialist Q & A

 What is a Urogynecologist doctor?

 A Urogynecologist is a medical doctor who specializes in specific issues related to feminine pelvic care.
-The discipline differs from Urology as it is specifically related to feminine treatment rather than issues that can affect both biological sexes.
-As well Urologists are not specialized in dealing with Pelvic Floor Disorders, which are an area of focus for Urogynecology.
+The discipline differs from Urology as it is specifically related to feminine treatments rather than issues that can affect both sexes.
+As well, Urologists are not specialized in dealing with Pelvic Floor Disorders, which are an area of focus for Urogynecology.
 Urogynecologists also possess additional expertise in the fields of Gynecology or Obstetrics.
 Our own Dr. Kenneth Finkelstein possesses qualifications in all three disciplines allowing for a full scope of care.